earthgecko/skyline/docs/installation.rst

 The Skyline settings are declared in the settings.py file as valid Python variables which are used in code.
 The settings values therefore need to be defined correctly as the required Python types.
-Strings, floats, ints, lists and tuples are used in the various settings.
+Strings, floats, ints, lists, dicts and tuples are used in the various settings.
 Examples of these Python types are briefly outlined here to inform the user of the types.

 .. code-block:: python